virgs/rubiks-cubes-ai/README.md

 Show average time table.
 Tell the distinctions of each method.
 Show gifs.
 Explain they compete for CPU resources

-Copy the readme from https://github.com/achmand/Solving-2x2-Rubiks-Cube and adapt it
+Copy the readme from https://github.com/achmand/Solving-2x2-Rubiks-Cube and https://github.com/lukapopijac/pocket-cube-optimal-solver and adapt them

 A cube is represented by an array of colors (26).
 That way is easier to clone a clube, all we have to do is to copy the array. on the other hand...
 The rotation operations and cubelets mapping (show code) are super annoying since it includes some manual mapping.